 What Each Approach Needs to Trust You

-Green Planet needs vision.
+Natural Green Planet needs vision.
 They don't trust authority.
 They trust direction.
 Show them where you're taking things and invite them into the thinking.
-The fastest way to lose Green Planet trust is to manage without a strategy.
+The fastest way to lose Natural Green Planet trust is to manage without a strategy.
 The fastest way to earn it is to think out loud and welcome their contribution.

 The Trust Timeline